lum8rjack/go-ja4h/README.md

 Since Go stores the headers in a map, it does not keep the ordering as they appeared in the request.

-This implementation of the JA4H_b section sorts the headers before hashing to make the fingerprint consistent.
+This implementation of the JA4H_b section sorts the request headers before hashing to make the fingerprint consistent.

 ## Example Middleware